Board of Directors

 Tim Reddish, Non-Executive Director

-Tim joined the Trust on 1 November 2013.
-He is currently chairman of the British Paralympic Association and before this had a very successful swimming career - both nationally and internationally for the British Paralympics Swimming Team.
+Tim was originally appointed in November 2013 for 2 years and was re-appointed in November 2016.
+Tim is currently chairman of the British Paralympic Association and before this had a very successful swimming career - both nationally and internationally for the British Paralympics Swimming Team.

 He won silver and bronze medals at the Barcelona games in 1992, silver and bronze medals in Atlanta in 1996 and a silver medal in Sydney games in 2000.

 Tim lost his eyesight and he made the move into sports leadership at British Swimming as national performance director in 2003.
 In 2010, Tim moved into an executive director role, a post he has held concurrently with his role as chairman of the British Paralympics Association.
 Prior to that he spent fifteen years at Nottingham City Council where he was facilities manager and later sports development officer.

 Tim was also invited to be a non-executive director of the London 2012 Olympic and Paralympics Games.
 He has just been re-elected by the membership of the British Paralympics Association to serve another term as chairman in the lead up and delivery of the Rio games in 2016.